Plans to introduce an extreme abortion Bill in Malawi, which would have allowed abortion right up to birth, have been put on hold.

 How international organisations are pushing for abortion law change

-The international abortion group and other organisations are attempting to use a legislation change model which, in practice, introduces abortion-on-demand, for any reason, right up to birth.
+The international abortion group and other organisations are attempting to use a legislation change model which, in practice, introduces de facto abortion-on-demand, right up to birth.

 This model firstly involves international organisations lobbying Governments to introduce new legislation, as they are currently doing in Ghana, Kenya, Malawi, Namibia, and likely other countries across Africa.
 They then place themselves as key advisers on the roll-out of the new abortion service, including advising on associated standards and protocols across the country.